 How can environmental cooperation be used to bolster regional peace?
 A large body of research suggests that environmental degradation may catalyze violent conflict.
 Environmental cooperation, in contrast, has gone almost unexplored as a means of peacemaking, even though it opens several effective channels: enhancing trust, establishing habits of cooperation, lengthening the time horizons of decisionmakers, forging cooperative trans-societal linkages, and creating shared regional norms and identities.More about this title can be found on the Wilson Center Press website.

 Unedited transcript of "Election Observation Missions: Making Them Count" conference, held on April 29, 2005.

 Special presentation by Dr. Mohamed Ibn Chambas, President of the Economic Community of West African States (ECOWAS) Commission at the Wilson Center.

-Report on a Workshop on Negotiation Skills and the Resolution of Conflict with Members of the Joint Cease-fire Commission of BurundiJul 07, 2011
+Report on the First Workshop on Negotiation Skills and the Resolution of Conflict with Members of the Joint Cease-fire Commission of BurundiJul 07, 2011

 The world is experiencing a grain rush.
 With increasing frequency, food-importing countries and private investors are acquiring farmland across the developing world.
 This new publication marks one of the first efforts in the United States to bring together perspectives from international organizations, farmers, and investors alike about a trend often referred to as a new phase of the world food crisis.

 On December 6, 2006 at the Wilson Center the Initiative for Inclusive Security presented a list of objectives for including women in the security process in Darfur.